ddbase3/DataHawk/README.md

 ## License

-LGPL.
+GPL 3.0.
 See BASE3 license for framework details.